RythenGlyth/EbookDownloader/README.md

 1. Select Local storage in the devtools (possibly also need to select the website in it)
 1. Scroll down in the table that opens until you find `id_token`.
 It should be a long alphanumeric string.
 1. Copy it.
 (Double click, then ctrl+c)
 1. Use it as the password, and use `token` as the username.

+### Click-and-Study

+1. Open Bildungslogin and log in
+1. Open the book
+1. Go into Storage devtools (SHIFT+F9, or alternatively press CTRL+SHIFT+I and click on Storage tab).
+1. Select Cookies in the devtools (possibly also need to select the website in it)
+1. Scroll down in the table that opens until you find `CASSID`.
+It should have an alphanumeric string afterwards.
+1. Copy that (the random looking characters).
+(Double click, then ctrl+c)
+1. Use it as the password, and use `token` as the username.

 ### Westermann